 HGV Hazard perception test: A complete guide

 If you’re unsure or nervous, don’t click.
-This is something seen often when people are unsettled or uneasy with the hazard perception test, people will click anywhere and hope for the best that one of them has to be right – whereas in reality, you’ll just end up with a weaker score as the computer will assume you don’t know and you are just guessing.
+This is something seen often when people are unsettled or uneasy with the hazard perception test, people will click anywhere and hope for the best that one of them has to be right – whereas, in reality, you’ll just end up with a weaker score as the computer will assume you don’t know and you are just guessing.
 Try to compose yourself and click smart.

 Awareness and understanding of developing hazards are essential.
 There are two types of hazard – a standard hazard and a developing hazard.
 As part of your theory test, you will be asked to spot and identify both.